-Full-time status as a member of the College of Pharmacy & Health Sciences is a 12-month faculty appointment commencing upon acceptance of a teaching or professional contract offer that includes the following information:
+Full-time status as a member of the College of Pharmacy & Health Sciences is a 12-month faculty appointment commencing upon the terms and acceptance of a teaching or professional contract offer that includes the following information:

-- the responsibilities to be undertaken; - the academic and administrative rank to be carried and the allocation of effort associated to teaching, scholarship and service (administrative appointment efforts will be included in service); - the salary, including applicable fringe benefits; - the effective date; - the expiration date; - other items deemed relevant by the administrative officer involved. - Part-time status is usually handled by the appropriate Dean or their representative in a similar manner.
-Contracts must be renewed at the end of the semester or academic year. - Adjunct faculty status is defined by specific departmental policies and procedures.
-These requirements will be specified in the job position for the adjunct position.
+- the responsibilities to be undertaken; - the academic and administrative rank to be carried and the allocation of effort associated to teaching, scholarship, and service (administrative appointment efforts will be included in service); - the salary, including applicable fringe benefits; - the effective date; - the expiration date; - other items deemed relevant by the administrative officer involved.

+- Part-time status is usually handled by the appropriate Dean or their representative in a similar manner.
+For continued employment, contracts must be renewed at the end of the semester or academic year. - Adjunct faculty status is defined by specific departmental policies and procedures and subject to requirements specified in the job position for the adjunct position.

-Appointment, Promotion & Tenure for the College of Pharmacy & Health SciencesThe CPHS Appointment, Promotion & Tenure policy can be found in Appendix 1 and on Blackboard under CPHS Faculty Resources.
+Appointment, Promotion & Tenure for the College of Pharmacy & Health Sciences

+The CPHS Appointment, Promotion & Tenure policy can be found in Appendix 1 and on Blackboard under CPHS Faculty Resources.